davidshq/awesome-search-engines/BuildingSearchEngines.md

 ### For Beginners
 - [Build Your Own Search Engine and Web Crawler in 5 Minutes with Node.js, MySQL, and Elasticsearch](https://coderdose.com/build-your-own-search-engine-and-web-crawler-in-5-minutes-with-node-js-mysql-and-elasticsearch/).
 Coderdose, 3/2023.

-## Footnotes
-[^controversy]: The fork was started following controversial licensing changes by Elasticsearch.
-For more on the history of this controversy see Graham Gillen's [Elasticsearch vs OpenSearch series](https://pureinsights.com/blog/2021/elasticsearch-vs-opensearch-user-point-of-view-part-1-of-3/).
-For a brief evaluation of OpenSearch's progress see Matt Asay's [One year of OpenSearch: Grading AWS’ open source effort](https://www.techrepublic.com/article/opensearch-grading-aws-open-source/).
-[^typesense]: Some interesting functionality includes tunable ranking, sorting, faceting & filtering, grouping & distinct, federated search, and curation.
-It doesn't appear to be in web scale usage but they've expressed interest in benchmarking larger datasets so I submmited an [issue requesting CommonCrawl be benchmarked](https://github.com/typesense/typesense/issues/933).
-[^opensemanticsearch]: It isn't meant for web search particularly but it offers a number of features which could be useful in a search engine - e.g. exploratory search as well as collaborative annotation and tagging.
-[^mwmbl]: The project has some similarities with what I'm looking to do with [Phoebe](https://github.com/davidshq/next-search/).
-It is open source, a non-profit, and the code is written in Python.